DhanishRai/Dhanish-Rai-Web/README.md

 # All the Web development folders and files are listed here.
 # This include every language as a folder and each folder contain all the related codes to that folder
+# All the languages are arranged in such a way that you can access it and start learning from begining